-Unfortunately some people see our current global pandemic as an opportunity to take advantage of others and scam people out of their
+Unfortunately some people see our current global pandemic as an opportunity to take advantage of others and scam people out of their money and data.

 The major changes and disruptions we’re seeing in everyone’s personal lives and business practices, including transitioning to working from home, can be an attractive target for cybercriminals.

 Official advice from the ACSC on avoiding scams is as follows:

 - Exercise critical thinking and vigilance when you receive phone calls, messages and emails.

 - Exercise caution in opening messages, attachments, or clicking on links from unknown senders.

 - Be wary of any requests for personal details, passwords or bank details, particularly if the message conveys a sense of urgency.

 - If in any doubt of the communicator’s identity, delay any immediate action.
 Re-establish communication later using contact methods that you have sourced yourself.
 For more ACSC information on how to identify and protect yourself from scams

 2. Use strong and unique passphrases – not passwords

 The new rule of cyber security is that passwords aren’t enough.
 Strong passphrases are the recommended first line of defence e.g. full sentences or phrases.